Pureblueessentialsorg/pureblueessentials.com.au/content/about/index.md

 images:
   - pbelogo230322.png
 ---
-**pure blue essentials** is a small Australian business created out of a need natural, sustainable health products to support remedial massage clients.
+**pure blue essentials** is a small Australian business created out of a need for natural, sustainable health products to support remedial massage clients.

 Jacinda Minahan, the founder of **pure blue essentials**, holds a Diploma in Horticulture (Herbs, Medicinal Plants and Essential Oils) and a Diploma in Remedial Massage Therapy.
-With a total of over 20 years experience in both sectors, our high quality natural health products have been expertly shaped to support your health needs.
+With a total of over 20 years' experience in both sectors, our high quality natural health products have been expertly shaped to support your health needs.

 Our aim is to always bring you high quality, pure, natural products for the essentials of healthy living, at home and on the move, allowing you to take your natural health care into your own hands.